Introduction

 Community

 The success of Django owes as much to its community as it does the technological achievement of the framework itself.
 “Come for the framework, stay for the community” is a common saying among Django developers.
-It extends to the technical development of Django, which happens online via the django-developers, the non-profit Django Software Foundation that oversees Django itself, annual DjangoCon conferences, and local meetups where developers gather to share knowledge and insights.
+It extends to the technical development of Django, which happens online via the django-developers, the non-profit Django Software Foundation that oversees Django, annual DjangoCon conferences, and local meetups where developers gather to share knowledge and insights.

 Conclusion